 In case you need more proof from us, here are a few partners and customers that we've helped in our nonprofit and professional lives: Facebook, Kiva, Nissan, Sprint, Puma, and Stanford University.
 Among other areas of expertise, we love community management and development, project management, product design, product marketing, and in-person new media training.

-Also, please know…if the fit is right, we are happy to help you for free.
+Also, please know…we are happy to help you for free.
 (We're lucky to have day jobs that allow us to provide our services pro bono.)

 SudanActivism.org is a project of Americans Against the Darfur Genocide.